-In order to obtain a copy of your medical file or your child medical file you must make a written request by filling out the following authorization form online,
+In order to obtain a copy of you or your child's medical records, you must submit a written request by completing the online authorization form.

-This form can be sent by mail, fax, email at the following address [email protected]
+This form can be sent by mail, by fax or by email to the following address: [email protected].

 You can fill out the form in person during the business hours of the hospital's Access to Health Information Office where you received health care.

 Please include the following information (as indicated on the Authorization form) on your application so that it can be answered appropriately:

 - Last name and first name of the patient;

 - Date of birth;

 - Hospital card number of the patient according to site;